 Abscess vs. Cellulitis Q&A

-Abscess and Cellulitis treatments are available today!
+Abscess and cellulitis are not synonymous.
+Abscesses are often caused by bacteria, whereas cellulitis is caused by ulcers, surgery, or animal bite.
+If you require treatment for both abscess and cellulitis, we would be pleased to provide it in a safe environment.
 Call our team of healthcare professionals at Express Healthcare today or visit us online to book an appointment.
 Visit us at one of our convenient locations in College Park, MD, New Carrollton, MD, Falls Church VA, and Berwyn Height, MD.

 Table of Contents: